Dissertation Research Fellowship Awards Program

 If you have questions or wish to obtain an approval form, please contact the Office of Regulatory Research Compliance at 442-9050 or visit the web site at www.albany.edu/orrc.
 Note that final approval must be obtained prior to the start of the research project and before funds are released.

-The Office of Graduate Studies will evaluate fellowship award applications on a monthly basis.
+The Graduate School will evaluate fellowship award applications on a monthly basis.
 Applicants will be notified regarding funding in the month following application.
-The evaluation of applications may involve staff and faculty from disciplines across the campus or may be conducted by administrative staff on behalf of the Graduate Dean.
+The evaluation of applications may involve staff and faculty from disciplines across the campus or may be conducted by administrative staff on behalf of the Graduate School Dean.
 Evaluative criteria shall include, but not be limited to:

 Applications received at a point in the award year when program funds have been exhausted will be considered in the following year.